eriezelagera/jutils/README.md

 > Before using this SMS Utility, necessary libraries and drivers must be downloaded first at
 > [SMSLib installation](http://smslib.org/doc/installation/) and must be placed into appropriate location.
-> If you're still confused from the installation page of SMSLib, you may use the files in the installer.7z package, it was up-to-date (Sep-23-2014).

 > RxTX installation is a bit confusing since it was platform-dependent.